-You can go deeper into understanding the bounce rate and how it is reported through Google analytics by joining the Marketing Mastermind group which includes tips on how to master using Google Analytics for best results.
+You can go deeper into understanding the bounce rate and how it is reported through Google analytics by joining the Co-Marketing project here which helpful tips on how to master using Google Analytics for best results.

 The Bounce Rate is reported as a percentage from 1% to 100%, and the higher the percentage the more people land on your website only to leave without exploring any other page.
 The following general guidelines are used to determine if there is an issue with the website.
 A bounce rate: